ni/nimi-python/CONTRIBUTING.md

             ```
         * You will need to type in your PyPI credentials
     1. Merge the pull request to origin/master
-    1. Create a release on GitHub using the portion from the changelog for this release for the description
+    1. For each package released, create a release on GitHub using the module's portion from the changelog for this release for the description
+        * The release tag should be named as follows: `MODULE_NAME-version`.
+          * Example: `nidcpower-1.5.0`.
+          * This tag format allows the individual `Read the Docs` projects to determine whether a release applies to them.
-        * Add the ZIP files under `generated/examples` for each module as a release artifact.
+        * Add the ZIP files under `generated/examples` for each module (not just the releasing one) as a release artifact.
+          * Internal test code will only look for the latest release tag and expect it to have examples attached for any module
         * This should trigger the [check_latest_release](.github/workflows/check_latest_release.yml) workflow.
 Check the [results](https://github.com/ni/nimi-python/actions/workflows/check_latest_release.yml) before continuing.
 1. Post-Release Steps
     1. Create and checkout another branch for post-release changes
     1. Update the module version for a patch version upgrade.
-        * Refer to the "Perform Version Bump" section under "Pre-Release Steps" to increment the patch version.
+This will update the version to X.X.(N+1).dev0
+        * `python3 tools/build_release.py --increment-patch-version`
+        * If you need to update any specific module(s), include the `drivers` parameter.
+        For example:
+             ```bash
+            python3 tools/build_release.py --drivers nidcpower --increment-patch-version
+            ```
         * Commit to branch
     1. Clean and build to update generated files with new version
         * `python3 tools/build_release.py --build`